paulbradshaw/journalismrecipebook/chapters/bythenumbers.md

 6. Write up the story

-## 1. Identify an event which might justify a 'by the numbers' treatment - anything involving measurable things (money, success, performance) could work
+## 1. Identify an event which might justify an 'in numbers' treatment - anything involving measurable things (money, success, performance) could work

-Here are some examples of news events and 'by the numbers' features that could be done in response:
+Here are some examples of news events and 'in numbers' features that could be done in response:

 * Event: Emma Hayes is appointed as the coach of the US women's football team.